echion/tasks/README.md

 To run all linting tools, tests, and code coverage, run the `npm test` command.

+## CI/CD

+The CI/CD pipeline is hosted in CircleCI and is largely defined by the `circle.yml` file.
+The basic sequence of the pipeline is:
+- build the CI test environment
+- run tests (`npm test`)
+- push code coverage reports to coveralls
+- run the build/deploy-ecs.sh script

+The final step builds the docker containers and pushes the containers to AWS ECS.

 ## Delete database

 To delete the neo4j database, execute the following command: